zhoushineyoung/GA-Android-SDK/README.md

 	* Right click on the newly imported project and click Properties -> Android -> check 'Is Library'
 	* Right click on your application that you want to use Sprite Batcher in and click Properties -> Android -> Under libraries click 'add' and select the Android-Sprite-Batcher.

-2. Using a JAR:
+2. Using JARs:
-	* Simply copy the game-analytics-wrapper-vX.X.jar from the releases folder into the lib folder of your Android project.
+	* Copy the game-analytics-wrapper-vX.X.jar from the releases folder into the lib folder of your Android project.
+	* Copy the gson-X.X.X.jar from the libs folder into the lib folder of your Android project
 	* *Note: the jar may not be as up-to-date as the code on GitHub.
 Also you will not have access to the javadoc markup by going this route, whereas if you use the library project you will.*

 **Step 3 - Basic setup**